Section 17 Lesson 1 | Verb gustar - Abriqqi.com - Spanish tutorial

 Me gusta España

-For the sake of comprehension, you can think of gustar as equivalent to such English verbs as to appeal, to seem, or even to fancy.
+For the sake of comprehension, you can think of gustar as very similar to such English verbs as to appeal, to seem, or even to fancy.

 This movie appeals to me